Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form (non)-Stückelberg symmetries and SSB

 We now investigate dualities among higher-form currents.
 Recall the example of the $3+1$-dimensional superfluid from \S\ref{Superfluids at zero temperature} in which there were two conserved charges.
 One was the $U(1)$ symmetry associated with particle number conservation and the other was associated with the higher-form current $K^{\mu\nu\lambda} = \epsilon^{\mu\nu\lambda\rho} \partial_\rho \psi$.
 Notice that $K^{\mu\nu\lambda}$ is conserved automatically as an identity.
 However, suppose we gauge the $U(1)$ symmetry by introducing gauge field $\cA_\mu$.
 This can be accomplished by replacing $\partial_\mu \psi \to \cA_\mu +\partial_\mu \psi$.
 Then, the higher-form current becomes $K^{\mu\nu\lambda} = \epsilon^{\mu\nu\lambda\rho}(\cA_\rho+ \partial_\rho \psi)$, which is no longer conserved; in particular, we have

 where $F=d\cA$.
 Because the introduction of a gauge field for the $U(1)$ symmetry interferes with the conservation of the higher-form charge, we say that there exists a {\it mixed 't Hooft anomaly}.
 In particular, it is impossible to gauge the $U(1)$ symmetry and the two-form symmetry simultaneously.
 But recall how the arguments of the previous subsection relied on the assumption that all symmetries could be gauged simultaneously.
-Thus, if there is a mixed anomaly, we may only include Goldstones for one of the anomalous symmetries.
+Thus, if there is a mixed anomaly, we may only include Goldstones for one of the anomalous symmetries in the coset construction.
 For the example of the superfluid, we may choose to parameterize the symmetry group element with {\it either} the $U(1)$ symmetry generator $N$ and its corresponding Goldstone {\it or} the two-form generator $\bQ$ and its corresponding Goldstone, but not both.
-It turns out that the presence of a mixed 't Hooft anomaly is equivalent to SSB.
-Moreover, this mixed anomaly can be used to prove a kind of Goldstone theorem~\cite{Delacretaz:2019brr}.
+It turns out that the presence of a mixed 't Hooft anomaly is (nearly) equivalent to SSB in that it can be used to prove a kind of Goldstone theorem~\cite{Delacretaz:2019brr}.

 Statements regarding mixed anomalies can be generalized to more complicated scenarios.
 Working in $d+1$ spacetime dimensions, suppose that $\bQ$ and $\bR$ are $p$-form and $d-p-1$-form $U(1)$ symmetry generators, respectively and let them have corresponding conserved currents $\bJ^{\mu_0\dots \mu_p}$ and $\bK^{\mu_1\dots \mu_{d-p}}$.
 Suppose further that $\bQ$ and $\bR$ enjoy a mixed anomaly such that if we introduce an external gauge field $H_{\mu_0\dots\mu_p}$ for $\bQ$, we have